Apple Takes a Bite Out of the Index

 coaching versus advice, financial emotional decison

-What Came First The Chicken Or The Egg?
+What Came First the Chicken or The Egg?

 Causality dilemma, better known as the chicken or egg paradox, characterises situations where it is difficult to determine what came first.
 I read an interesting article on the difference between advice and coaching which got me thinking.
 So, which comes first, advice or coaching?
 Let’s start with a couple of simplified definitions as a frame … Continued